alexeist/PHP-e-gallery-shop/README.md

 c.2 the one single file with "||" separator for left and right columns in the website

-The upgrade the gallery is only upload newone product's folder into the current cathegory folder.
+The upgrade the gallery is only upload/delete the product's folder into the current cathegory folder.
 There can exists many cathegory folders.
 The server will select only one as a current according filter options